AYCEdemo/emptyx16/src/emptyx16.md

 4bpp        160   120     80    80
 8bpp        240   200     160   160
 ```
-NOTE: Layer rendering is always active even if it's disabled in DC_VIDEO
+NOTE: Layer rendering is not active and will not access VRAM when it's disabled
+in DC_VIDEO

 # X16 Peripherals